-Emerging risks are part of a.s.r. life's risk priorities.
-They are defined by a.s.r. life as new or existing risks with a potentially major impact, in which the level of risk is hard to define.
-The following identified emerging risk is described in more detail below:
+Emerging risks are defined by a.s.r.as new or existing risks with a potentially major impact, in which the level of risk is hard to define.
+In 2022, a.s.r. life's emerging risk is longevity risk.